 Endometriosis.
 A painful problem that we hear about far too often at Your Tea.
 It’s quite a contentious topic and one that we feel needs to be delved into further.

-So we asked Nat Kringoudis, Doctor of Chinese Medicine, ambassador and creator of our herbal blends at Your Tea.
-She is also specialises in the space of fertility, aiding many women gain relief and change using Chinese medicine and eastern remedies.
+So we asked TCM Doctor Nat Kringoudis, creator of our herbal blends at Your Tea.
+She also specialises in the space of fertility, aiding many women gain relief and change using Chinese medicine and eastern remedies.

 “Endometriosis is a pesky condition that affects around 10% of women of reproductive age.
 It can be stubborn, completely debilitating and whilst it may sound like a death sentence there is good news on the horizon for many reasons – we’ll get into that in a bit.